A volunteer with a howler monkey at Parque Ambue Ari; Photo Credit: Antoine Aupetit

 Jacj Cuisi is comprised by 300 hectares of Pre-andean Amazonian Forest, located 25km from Rurrenabaque.
 An extension of the park’s territory borders with the Madidi National Park, one of the most biodiverse places in the world.

 The atmosphere at Jacj Cuisi is very family-like.
-Volunteers spend Friday evenings at Rurrenabaque having cocktails and dinner at the international restaurants in town, they usually spend the night there and enjoy their Saturday relaxing and sightseeing around Rurrenabaque, a very beautiful town with a lot of charm, and very touristic.
+Volunteers spend their day off at Rurrenabaque having cocktails and dinner at the international restaurants in town, they usually spend the night there and enjoy the next day relaxing and sightseeing around Rurrenabaque, a very beautiful town with a lot of charm, and very touristic.
 It’s a good opportunity to buy delicious croissants, brownies and quiches at the French bakery.

 Living at this amazing location has many advantages, but there’s also many inconveniences, like the lack of cell phone reception (it’s the perfect place to disconnect from the world), and the lack of transportation to towns nearby.